 While you’re visiting the area, you’ll probably see some “interesting” words and ingredients on the menu.
 Here’s a list of Cajun cooking words and their meaning to help you navigate your way through our menu or through our delectable cuisine.
-Share you culinary explorations with hashtag, #eatswla.
+We want to know about the new dishes you taste in Southwest Louisiana!
+Share your culinary explorations with the hashtag #VisitLakeCharles.

 Amandine (ar-man-deen) – a method of serving fish or seafood with a lemon butter sauce topped with toasted, slivered almonds.

 Andouille (ahn-doo-wee) – A lean, spicy, smoked Cajun pork sausage that adds great flavor.

 Beignet (bin-yey) – Square French doughnut, deep-fried & dusted with powdered sugar.

 Bisque (bisk) – A rich, thick creamy soup made from seafood In Cajun country; it’s usually made with crawfish or shrimp.

 Boudin(boo-dan) – A seasoned Cajun sausage traditionally made of pork, rice and spices.

 Boulettes (boo-lets) – Ground seafood, usually fish, crawfish, or shrimp, mixed with seasonings and breadcrumbs, then deep-fried in oil.

 The Cajun Trinity – The Holy Trinity of Cajun cooking includes celery, onions and bell pepper.